 Meetings are sometimes boring, confrontational, and unnecessary.
 Most people do not jump for joy when they see a meeting invite appear in their inbox.
 Knowing that your audience would literally rather be anywhere else in the world, you as the host should do your best to make it as comfortable and short as humanly possible.

-Here are a few tips to help make your meetings flow smoother.
+Here are a few tips to help make your meetings flow smoother and make taking meeting notes easier.
 If you've already mastered meetings and would like to skip to the free template, click here.

 If a particpant's portion of the discussion is any less than five minutes, they can probably just send an email with the relevant parties copied.
 Also, having a bunch of people on a video call, staring at the screen and not saying anything is just creepy.